Mr Steven Brown

 Ongoing UK government funded research aims to evaluate novel surgical techniques and assessment of patient quality of life.
 Nationally he is leading author of the current UK surgical guidelines for the treatment of inflammatory bowel disease and is immediate past Chair of the National Surgical IBD committee.

 He is registered with the British Haemorrhoid Centre as a regional expert in the HALO procedure and is involved in training other consultants in this and other novel procedures.
 He has published on the management of piles, including papers in the Lancet.

 Further research into novel techniques such as Raffaelo are ongoing.
-He has experience in all the latest procedures for anal fissure and fistula including anal fistula plugs, novel clipping devices, Botox injection, advancement flaps and pruritis ani surgery, all with same day discharge.
+He has experience in all the latest procedures for anal fissure and fistula including anal fistula plugs, novel clipping devices, advancement flaps and pruritis ani surgery, all with same day discharge.
 Pilonidal surgery is a particular interest, leading on a Government sponsored grant looking into the optimal surgical management.

 He offers minimal access and laparoscopic hernia procedures.
 For inguinal hernia operations he follows the principles of the British Hernia Centre, offering small incision local anaesthetic surgery allowing safe and effective repair with rapid discharge and recovery.

 He regularly receives referrals from outside the region for complex anal, pelvic floor and inflammatory bowel problems.

 From a National perspective he is currently President of the Association of Coloproctology of Great Britain and Ireland, having been involved in the National Association for nearly 10 years.
 He is also Professor of Surgery at the University of Sheffield, coordinating clinical research into numerous aspects of colorectal surgery.

 Pelvic floor treatment for prolapse, incontinence and constipation